illinois-cs241/illinois-cs241.github.io/_docs/utilities_unleashed.md

 * Each execution must be done with `fork`, `exec,` and `wait`.
 * The last variable/value(s) pairing is followed by a `--`.
 * *Everything* following the `--` is the command and any arguments that will be executed by env.
 * Invalid input should result in the usage being printed.
-It is your job to enforce correct usage!
-You shouldn't ignore bad usage.
+Invalid usage includes:
+  - Cannot find `--` in arguments
+  - Cannot find `=` in an variable argument
+  - Cannot find `cmd` after `--`

 This is the canonical example and a practical use case: